EPCCed/Activities/Activities/PostalSort/Readme.md

 Question: How could you use multiple people to do this sort?

-### Playing the game: A two stage sort using multiple people
+### Running the activity: A two stage sort using multiple people

 This activity introduces the concept of parallel sorting.
 The task is now split into two 30 second jobs, instead of one 60 job and uses four